Navid-Ishaq/az500-freelancer-projects/05-governance-monitoring-compliance/28-implement-activity-log-alerts.md

-# Task 28: Implement Activity Log Alerts for suspicious operations
+# 🛡️ Project 28: Implement Activity Log Alerts for suspicious operations

-**Domain:** 05 - Governance, Monitoring & Compliance
+## 📌 Project Objective

-This task teaches how to configure **Activity Log Alerts** to notify you of suspicious or sensitive operations (like role changes or deletions).
+Set up **Activity Log Alerts** in Azure to monitor and respond to suspicious or critical operations like role changes, policy deletions, or unauthorized access attempts.

-Real-world use: Enhances security visibility and helps detect unauthorized actions in real-time.
+## 💡 Why This Project Matters
+These alerts act as an **early warning system** for cloud administrators, enabling fast detection and remediation of potentially harmful changes — helping protect against misconfigurations or insider threats.

+## 🧰 Core Azure Services Involved
+- **Azure Monitor**
+- **Activity Logs**
+- **Alert Rules**
+- **Action Groups**

+---

+## 🔁 The Project Breakdown Begins Below
+Each project is further explained in 7 actionable, real-world formats 👇

+---